dattasaurabh82/camera_img_save_to_server/serial>socket clinet-server/gpio_test/readme.md

 Then you can do
 `node server.js `
-in Pi zero to run the secure websocket server
+to run the secure websocket server in Pi zero.

 ## Now How to make this server bootable: